miscellaneous-mice/ESP_Web_socket_Modified/README.md

 ## About the project

-*
-This project so as to livestream audio data from ESP32 using MEMS microphones *
+*This project so as to livestream audio data from ESP32 using MEMS microphones recorded using VB cable as our virtual audio driver on audacity*

 ## Parts Used are